niko831/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+The biggest difference between .forEach & .map is that .map returns an array while .forEach returns undefined. .map allows more flexibility with the information because of the returned value.

 2. What is the difference between a function and a method?
+The difference between a function and a method is a function being a set of instructions that data is passed through while a method is a set of instructions that an object is passed through.

 3. What is closure?
+Closures are functions that can be accessed outside of it's scope even if the outer scope has been returned.
+A function will look for a variable not included in it's function and will look outside of it's scope to to find the meaning of a variable.

 4. Describe the four rules of the 'this' keyword.
+    1. For global binding, the value of'this' has the broadest scope to be used in functions
+    2. Implicit binding is when 'this' is directly refering to the function to the left of where it is referenced
+    3. New binding is when 'this' is linked to a an object created from the constructor and adopts it's values.
+This binding can be used on multiple different instances of the constructor to create many instances that can have their own values to their inherited keys.
+    4. Explicit binding is when two objects are strictly linked and share the same keys and values.

 5. Why do we need super() in an extended class?
+The super() allows the constructor to adopt the prototypes from it's inherited parents without having to execute Object.create(this, Class)

 ## Project Set up